PauulM/data-streaming-server/README.md

 # Data Streaming Server
-This a server application for multimedia streamig system.
+This a server application for multimedia streamig system using HLS.